martintranthecoder/Noter/README.md

 ⚠️ ATTENTION ⚠️
-When first running the website, and you encourtered this problem:
+When first running the website, you may encounter this problem:

 ```
 ImportError: cannot import name 'url_decode' from 'werkzeug.urls'
 ```
 => We recommend you should close the tab or terminal, then re-run the application later <br>
-This is a little bug from the software and packages that we are using for the project.
+This is a little bug in the software and packages that we are using for the project.
 Thank you for understanding

 # Recent Implementation
-1. A simple user Sign Up page for user to create an account with our project to ensure the security of your notes. (**Martin Tran**) <br>
+1. A simple user Sign-up page for users to create an account with our project to ensure the security of your notes. (**Martin Tran**) <br>
 <img src="app/static/images/sign_up.png" alt="Sign Up Page" width="858" height="800">

-2. A simple Log In page after you registered an Account with us. (**Martin Tran**)<br>
+2. A simple Login page after you register an Account with us. (**Martin Tran**)<br>
 <img src="app/static/images/log_in.png" alt="Log In Page" width="858" height="800">

 3. Create/Delete Notes (**Hannah Ta & Martin Tran**) <br>